fuzzygroup/blog/_posts/2017-01-04-ansible-unable-to-find-boto-errors.md

 * Run your playbook using sudo to ensure that the version of python is the one that comes from sudo
 * Eliminate *connection: local* at the playbook level and move it to the task level

 **Note**: If you uninstall Ansible using HomeBrew or apt-get, you may find that your Galaxy roles have been uninstalled.
 This can very badly impact your playbook execution so be careful.
+If you want to avoid this then use the -p option when you install a role to specify that the role goes into a local directory of your choosing; [Stack Overflow Explanation](http://stackoverflow.com/questions/22201306/ansible-galaxy-roles-install-in-to-a-specific-directory).

 The last one of these, eliminating connection: local, requires a bit of explaining.
 Details can be found [here](https://github.com/ansible/ansible/issues/15019).
 When I first encountered this problem, my playbook looked like this: